 4 Aidell's Cajun Style Andouille sausage links, sliced

-2 celery ribs, cut into 1/2 inch dice (I have also used frozen okra or added it in addition)
+2 celery ribs, cut into 1/2 inch dice

 1 red bell pepper (green is also fine), chopped